-This article will describe the different settings that must be configured to make a SAML connection work between an IDP and Reward Gateway (SP).
+This article will describe the different settings that must be configured to make a SAML connection work between an IDP (Identity Provider) and Reward Gateway (Service Provider).

 A name to uniquely identify the integration.
-This name will be used if a “Sign In with” button for this IDP is displayed on the landing page of the client program.
-I.e. “Sign in with Okta”.
+This name will be used if a “Sign In with” button is displayed on the login page, i.e. “Sign in with Okta”.

 We require that the SAML response is signed to verify the client’s identity.
 This is different from the SSL certificate and will be provided by the IDP.
 You can either upload a .crt file or paste a valid X.509 .pem Certificate.

 Signature check to be performed on

-What element of the SAML Response is signed?
-Is it the full SAML Response or just the SAML Assertions that are signed using the certificate uploaded above.
-One option must be chosen.
+What element of the SAML Response is signed using the certificate above?
+Is it the full SAML Response or just the SAML Assertions?

 Service Provider Initiated Authentication?

-This option can provide more secure authentication between the IDP and the SP by sending an additional SAML Request parameter to the IDP which must be returned to the SP as a part of the SAML Response.
+This option can provide more secure authentication between the identity provider and RG by sending an additional detail to the identity provider which must be returned to RG as a part of the SAML Response.
 This serves as an extra layer of verification.

 Identity Provider URL

 If it is an IDP initiated setup (users have a button on the company intranet leading to the RG platform), it is optional.
-However, if there is a sign-in page or something similar for the IDP, clients can include this here as it will help redirect users to the correct place to get authenticated - for example, they will be led to the Microsoft Login page to enter their credentials.
+However, if there is a sign-in page or something similar for the IDP, you can include this here as it will help redirect users to the correct place to get authenticated - for example, they will be led to the Microsoft Login page to enter their credentials.